-If we do not receive regulatory approval for phenoxodiol or such approval is withdrawn, we will not be able to commercialize phenoxodiol.
+If we do not receive regulatory approval for marketing phenoxodiol or such approval is withdrawn, we will not be able to commercialize phenoxodiol.

 We need regulatory approval in order to commercialize phenoxodiol.
-We may never receive regulatory approval or if we do receive regulatory approval, it will be limited to those disease states and conditions for which phenoxodiol has proven to be safe and effective.
-Phenoxodiol is currently in Phase II clinical trials in intravenous dosage form to treat late stage chemo-refractory ovarian cancer.
-An IND became effective for phenoxodiol in the United States for the oral dosage form in June 2003 and phenoxodiol in this form is being studied as an adjunctive therapy for cervical cancer in the US.
-The oral dosage form is also being studied in clinical trials in Australia for prostate cancer and SCC.
+We may never receive marketing approval or if we do receive marketing approval, it will be limited to those disease states and conditions for which phenoxodiol has been proven to be safe and effective.
+Phenoxodiol currently is in various Phase 1b/11a clinical trials with the intention of being developed as both a monotherapy and a chemo-sensitizing agent for use with first-line chemotherapies in the areas of hormone-refractory prostate carcinoma, early stage cancer of the cervix, vagina and vulva, late stage ovarian carcinoma and renal cancer.
+Phenoxodiol has been granted fast track status by the FDA for use in hormone refractory prostate cancer for patients with recurrent late stage ovarian cancer.
 Product approval, if granted, can be withdrawn for failure to comply with regulatory requirements or upon the occurrence of adverse events following commercial introduction.
 In addition, our ability to market phenoxodiol in overseas countries is contingent upon receiving the required regulatory approvals in those countries.
 If we cannot commercialize phenoxodiol, we may be required to cease or reduce our operations.
-We cannot assure you that material delays, difficulties or adverse events in the regulatory process will not be encountered in the future.
+We cannot assure you that material delays, difficulties or adverse developments in the regulatory process will not be encountered in the future.